alexsands/coyote-badger/README.md

 Texas School of Law's login system, so you will need to change these values if you are running Coyote Badger from somewhere else.

-To change these values, duplicate the `.env.default.urls` file in the root folder (keep it in the same file).
-Rename the duplicate to `.env.custom.urls` (note, the file should start with a period, exactly as shown).
+To change these values, duplicate the `settings.default.urls` file in the root folder (keep it in the same file).
+Rename the duplicate to `settings.custom.urls` (note, the file should start with a period, exactly as shown).
 Then, open up your duplicated file, modify the values, and save the file.
 On the next start up of Coyote Badger, it will use your new values.

-When you install a new version of Coyote Badger, just drop your `.env.custom.urls` file into the new version.
+When you install a new version of Coyote Badger, just drop your `settings.custom.urls` file into the new version.

 #### Hein login seems to always fail because my Duo isn't working.
 What do I do?